 Address: 5077 Capilano Rd, North Vancouver, BC V7R 4K4, Canada

 Welcoming everybody without exception, the big red and yellow trees accompany the visitors down a wide pathway.
-To the right, the dazzling foliage intermingles with the evergreen trees, creating a cascade of the fall colors descending from the mountains.
-If this is not perfection, then I don’t know what is!
+To the right, the dazzling foliage intermingles with the evergreen trees, creating a cascade of the fall colors, descending all the way from the mountains.
+If this is not a perfection, then I don’t know what is!

 5. Capilano Suspension Bridge Park